 My divorce case was tried and I lost on a major issue.
 My lawyer was discussing the possibility of appeal.
 Please explain the basics about the time-lines for an appeal?

 The first step is often to bring a motion for reconsideration.
-It may not be necessary to pursue this motion in an appeal but this issue alone is complex and should be discussed in detail with a lawyer experienced in appeals of divorce cases and knowledgeable about the law.
-A party generally has 30 days to file the motion for reconsideration.
+It may not be necessary to pursue this motion in an appeal.
+But this issue alone is complex and should be discussed with a lawyer experienced in appeals of divorce cases and knowledgeable about the law.
+You have 30 days to file the motion for reconsideration.
 While the motion for reconsideration is pending, the time frame for filing the appeal is stayed.
-Once the motion for reconsideration is addressed, then the notice of appeal must be submitted within 30 days.
-This steps sets into course its own time-lines for steps that must be taken to pursue an appeal.
+Once the motion for reconsideration is addressed, the notice of appeal must be submitted within 30 days.
+This filing sets timelines for steps that must be taken to pursue an appeal.

 Does the lawyer need to be from the area in Illinois to represent a party to an appeal?